-John B. Marek is an award-winning author and speaker, homestead gardener and professional economic developer who specializes in community branding and business retention, expansion and attraction for rural and micropolitan areas.
-He has published five books and written numerous articles for local, regional and national publications on subjects ranging from tax incentives and the workforce skills gap to rural entrepreneurship and square foot gardening.
+John B. Marek is an award-winning author and speaker, rural advocate and professional economic developer who specializes in community branding and business retention, expansion and attraction for rural and micropolitan areas.
+He has published five books and written numerous articles for local, regional and national publications on subjects ranging from tax incentives and the workforce skills gap to rural entrepreneurship and faith-based community gardening.

 Although his writing is focused primarily on nonfiction, he has also published two collections of short fiction, The Bug Jar and other Stories, and his latest book, Ocean of Storms.
 His story, “Bandito,”from The Bug Jar won the ACWC award for Best Adult Prose in 2016.